Fall Activities For Preschoolers To Teach Emotions: Leaf Faces

-First time ever my daughter watched children’s movie something happened.
-I haven’t expected this reaction in a million years.
-It was about 10 minutes to the end of the movie when I run to take a quick shower.
+First time ever my daughter watched a children’s movie something happened.
+I haven’t expected this reaction.
+It was about 10 minutes to the end of the movie when I ran to take a quick shower.
 Happy to steal away those 10 minutes for me…10 minutes under the warm shower after an exhausting day.
 It seemed like I won the lottery.
-It was a moment when I was getting out the bathtub I heard my daughter crying.
+It was a moment when I was getting out of the shower when I heard my daughter crying.
 Instantly I felt the punch in my stomach.
 I thought something had happened.
-I ran down leaving wet footprints behind me to see if she’s okay.
+I ran down leaving wet footprints behind me to see if she was okay.

 She was rolling on the bed, screaming and crying.
 It was a minute or two until she could finally tell me what happened.
-She said: – Mommy, it’s over.
+She said: – Mommy, the movie is over.

 Dealing with emotions is hard, but here is a bright side.
 It is a skill that can be practiced.
 The more you can address how your child feels, the better she will be able to overcome emotion.